doctrine/DoctrineModule/README.md

 The EntityExists and NoEntityExists are validators similar to Zend\Validator\Db validators.
 You can pass a variety of options to determine validity.
 The most basic use case requires an entity manager (em), an entity, and a field.
-You also have the option of specifying a query_builder Closure to use if you want to find tune the results.
+You also have the option of specifying a query_builder Closure to use if you want to fine tune the results.

     $validator = new \SpiffyDoctrine\Validator\NoEntityExists(array(
        'em' => $this->getLocator()->get('em-default'),